-We spoke to around 100 New Zealanders over the age of 65, and many told us the felt significantly younger than the age on their birth certificate.
-This is in line with international research which shows that on average, retirees feel between 10 - 20 years younger than their 'actual' age.
+We spoke to around 100 New Zealanders over the age of 65, and many told us they felt much younger than the age on their birth certificate.
+This is in line with international research which shows that on average, retirees feel between 10 - 20 years younger than their actual age.

 Our advice to those of you supporting older family members is to be collaborative and understanding if you can see they need help.
 There are also practical ways you can help:

-This checklist will help older people eliminate common trips, slips, and falls hazards around their home.
-See Home safety assessment checklist.
+This checklist helps older people eliminate common trips, slips, and falls hazards around their home.

 Discussion checklist – things a health professional will want to know

-This checklist will provide your family member with helpful prompts to take to their next doctor’s appointment.
+This checklist provides your family member with helpful prompts to take to their next doctor's appointment.